Solo travelers walking a red-walled Marrakech souk alley lined with baskets and spices at golden hour

 For Solo Female Travelers

-• Dress modestly — Shoulders and knees covered reduces 80% of unwanted attention.
+• Dress modestly — Many solo women report that covering shoulders and knees noticeably reduces unwanted attention.
 You do not need a headscarf.

 • Verbal harassment — Cat-calling happens, especially in Marrakech.
 It is annoying but rarely escalates.
 Ignoring it completely is the most effective response.